Blog · Approx. 8 minute read

 There are signs that other payment methods are increasing in popularity, especially payment options compatible with online sales.

 The basic concept of paying for something at a later date has existed in business for a long time.
-Net 30, 60 or even 90 terms are the norm in many B2B sectors.
+Net 30, 60 or even 90 terms are the norm for many B2B sectors.

 It includes traditional business loans, venture debt, equity financing, trade credit, invoice finance (invoice financing and invoice factoring), and more.